Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Prevention

-There is no way to prevent Pars defect.
+There is no way to prevent a Pars defect.
 Yes, you can reduce the risks of fracturing bones.
-For example, while seeing your children with low back pain and interfering with their daily activities, consult a doctor first to start the treatments and medications as early as possible.
+For example, if you see your children with low back pain and interfering with their daily activities, consult a doctor first to start the treatments and medications as early as possible.
 It will give your kids a better outcome and lessen the need for surgery in the future.

 Also, physical therapy will strengthen the back and abdominal muscles, which enhances lower back support.
 Moreover, allow your children’s activities, like swimming, to lower the risks of cracks when they have Spondylolysis because it will be gentle on your back.